 Lanzarote: Promised to get more active in the New Year?
 Kick things off with an adrenaline-fuelled trip to Lanzarote.
 Let’s face it, with temperatures hovering around the 18C temperature mark, an active break in Lanzarote will do a lot more to entice you off the sofa than the prospect of a frosty morning run at home.
 Hike the famous Fire Mountains of Timanfaya National Park, explore volcanic landscapes, all while getting a much needed fix of vitamin D. For more tips on Lanzarote’s outdoor fitness scene, read More than Sun: Active Lanzarote.

 Amsterdam: Wave goodbye to dark winter evenings and pop over to Amsterdam for the city’s Light Festival, a night-time exhibition by light artists, featuring colourful displays and light sculptures throughout the city centre and along its famous canals.
 Fancy seeing Amsterdam like a local while you’re there?
-Check out our video guide.
+Check out our guide.

 Scotland: Pack your tartan (and leave some room for haggis) in preparation for Burns Night, Scotland’s annual January knees up in honour of national poet Robert ‘Rabbie’ Burns.
 Celebrations take place all across Scotland on 25th January – fly to Prestwick to raise a glass of whisky in his hometown.